Pongsakorn2341/data-wow-frontend/README.md

 ### Feature
 * User Authentication: Secure login and signup functionality to protect your data.
-* Dashboard: A comprehensive dashboard displaying an overview of your cryptocurrency holdings, current market values, and portfolio performance.
-* Portfolio Management: Easily add, update, and remove cryptocurrencies from your portfolio.
-* Real-time Data: Integration with cryptocurrency market APIs to provide real-time price updates and market trends.
+* Create and Edit Blogs: Authenticated users can create and edit blog posts using a rich text editor..
+* Dashboard: Users have a personal dashboard to manage their blog posts, view engagement metrics, and make updates.
+* Post Comments: Authenticated users can post comments on blog posts, with support for nested comments (replies).
+* Comment Moderation: Blog authors can moderate comments on their posts, including deleting inappropriate comments.
-* Responsive Design: Fully responsive layout ensuring optimal user experience on both desktop and mobile devices.
+* Cross-Device Compatibility: The platform is fully responsive, ensuring a seamless user experience on desktops, tablets, and mobile phones.

 ## Prerequisites